Minor in Possession of Alcohol (BP 25662) in Aliso Viejo

 The impact of a BP 25662 conviction can have consequences that can last for a lifetime.
 Some of the consequences will include the following:

-You will not be able to later on request a dismissal of the misdemeanor conviction and even if you manage to get it dismissed, it will still remain in your record which means that anyone can access the damning information.
+- You will not be able to later on request a dismissal of the misdemeanor conviction and even if you manage to get it dismissed, it will still remain in your record which means that anyone can access the damning information.
+It must still be disclosed to government employers or licensing agencies.
+It can also still be found by anyone with access to court or criminal records.

 With the penalties and impact in mind, it is critically important that a minor find the best legal criminal representation.
+It is highly recommend that you attempt to resolve a misdemeanor case with legal counsel.
 The Johnson Criminal Law Group is the law office to call today about your case.